Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 ## Brief: EVM Bytecode and Compilers

-The compiler generates EVM bytecode by translating the high-level code into a series of instructions (opcodes) that represent the program's logic.
+The compiler generates EVM bytecode by translating high-level code, such as Solidity, into a series of instructions (opcodes) that represent the program's logic.
 Compilers are extremely complex systems that can be broken down into several stages:

 1. **Lexical Analysis**: The compiler reads the source code and converts it into a stream of tokens.
 This may also be referred to as tokenization.
 2. **Syntax Analysis**: The compiler parses the tokens and builds an abstract syntax tree (AST) that represents the structure of the program.